CodenameCrew/codename-website/src/pages/wiki/modding/songs/events.md

 It can mainly be used if you wanna trigger a specific function at a specific time without having to code it like <syntax lang="haxe">if(curBeat == 69)</syntax>.

-Arguments are limited to strings only.
+Arguments are passed as strings.
+You may need to convert it.

 <img src="./HScript Call.png"/>